 In this minor, students gain skills and knowledge relative to the business environment in Europe and the process of internationalisation.
 The minor is structured according to mandatory and elective modules.
 All modules are delivered in English at Fontys in Venlo.
-The core of the minor is made up of a major project regarding the internationalisation of a company in Europe.
-Working in groups, students train skills of analysis and building recommendations about the process of internationalisation to an authentic company of choice.
+The core of the minor is made up of a major project regarding the internationalisation of a company in or into Europe.
+Working in multidisciplinary groups of maximum four students, students train skills of analysis and building recommendations about the process of internationalisation to an authentic and real company of choice.
 This is supported by modules which build an understanding of the diverse and exciting business environment in Europe.